-A day pack is a dry bag with backpack straps.
 Day packs allow for the storage of gear in a convenient and waterproof location.
 Cameras, rain gear, fishing tackle, and sunscreen all need to be accessed at any time throughout the day, and day packs cater to that need.
+Canoeing day packs tend to be a 20-40 liter dry bag with backpack straps on it.
 An alternate to the more conventional canoeing day pack is a school or backpacking pack with a dry bag inside acting as a liner.

-AquaQuest Himal Backpack 30 Liters - \$69.00 (this is what I use) SealLine Big Fork Dry Pack 30 Liters - \$159.95
+Suggested products AquaQuest Himal Backpack 30 Liters - \$49.99 (this is what I use) SealLine Big Fork Dry Pack 30 Liters - \$159.95